cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ### **_Job Controller_**

 ![job-controller-flow](quarks_ejobjobcontroller_flow.png)
+*Fig. 3: The Job controller flow*

 This is an auxiliary controller that relies on the Errand Controller output.
-It will be watching for Kubernetes Jobs that Succeded or Failed, and eventually it will generate Kubernetes secrets.
+It will be watching for Kubernetes Jobs that Succeeded or Failed, and eventually it will generate Kubernetes secrets.

 #### Watches in job controller

-- `Jobs`: Succedded or Failed
+- `Jobs`: Succeeded or Failed

 #### Reconciliation in job controller